|TO:||DDS Regional Directors, STS Director, CCH Coordinators, and Private Providers|

 * * * * *

-Understand "Hurricane WATCH" and "Hurricane WARNING"
+"Hurricane WATCH" and "Hurricane WARNING"

 - WATCH: Hurricane conditions are possible in the specified area of the WATCH, usually within 36 hours.
 When a hurricane watch is issued, people in affected areas should tune in to local radio or TV stations for up-to-date storm information.

 - WARNING: Hurricane conditions are expected in the specified area of the WARNING, usually within 24 hours.
-When a hurricane warning is issued, be prepared to evacuate to a pre-determined relocation site or local shelter if public officials indicate to do so.
+When a hurricane warning is issued, be prepared to evacuate to your pre-determined relocation site or local shelter if public officials indicate to do so.

 - Be sure to consider that after a hurricane passes, it may be difficult to get water and other supplies for several days.